lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

     Final conclusion screen

 To match the language of your choice, you may wish to translate the conclusion screen.
-To do so, firstly, follow the path below to locate the :file:`versions`folder:
+To do so, firstly, follow the path below to locate the :file:`versions` folder:

 :file:`C:\\Users\\admin\\Documents\\lart-research-client\\research_assistant\\conclusion\\versions`

-Next ....
+Next,

 .. figure:: tutfigures/translating_conclusion_screen.png
     :name: translating_conclusion_screen